Group 7 meaning: what’s behind the internet’s new inside joke

 Common Questions (and Quick Answers)

 In this TikTok context: “Group 7.”
-More formally, a set of seven people is a septet.
+More formally, a set of seven people or things is called a septet or heptad.
+The term septet comes from Latin “septem” meaning seven, and is commonly used for musical groups of seven performers.

 Group 7 elements are called?